 This strategy means more predictable business performance over time which, in turn, underpins the creation of value for our shareholders, customers, employees and, importantly, the communities in which we operate.

-We are among the world's top producers of major commodities, including aluminium, energy coal, metallurgical coal, copper, manganese, iron ore, uranium, nickel, silver and titanium minerals, and have substantial interests in oil and gas.
+We are among the world's top producers of major commodities, including aluminum, energy coal, metallurgical coal, copper, manganese, iron ore, uranium, nickel and silver and have substantial interests in oil and gas.